 firstname.lastname@example.org | 403-207-2513

-To help speed up the intake process, you can complete the below assessment form:
+To help speed up the intake process, you can complete the below assessment form (FAQs are listed below):

-A Mental Health and Addiction Navigator is a professional support that helps parents and caregivers of children and youth struggling during the COVID-19 pandemic more effectively identify and access available resources within our community.
+A Mental Health and Addiction Navigator is a professional support that helps parents and caregivers of children and youth struggling to more effectively identify and access available resources within our community.
 At Hull Services, we have nearly 60 years of experience assessing and supporting the mental health and addiction needs of children, youth and their families and bring this knowledge and experience to the Navigator role.

 No. Access to our Navigator is a self-referral process based upon your expressed concerns for the needs of your child.
 At Hull, we believe that parents and caregivers are experts in knowing when their child or teen is struggling, and welcome any referrals upon their behalf.